Everybody that has once planned a big trip knows that the key to success is a good structure. Important questions to ask yourself are:

 These are all questions that deserve thoughtful consideration.
 Read our thoughts on these topics in our guide: The first step: how to start planning your vacation.

-2: Flying to the Big Island
+2: Flying to the Big Island and inter-island flights

 Because Hawaii is so far away from the mainland air travel is often the biggest expense for your vacation.
 This is yet another part of your vacation that can be optimized!
 We have no magic bullet, but do have plenty of experience buying these tickets.